-Traditionally, antiviral drugs target viral enzymes.
+Most antiviral drugs target viral enzymes.
 Because viruses mutate rapidly, such interventions often carry a high risk of resistance.
-An alternative approach is to target host components that are both essential for the virus and dispensable for short-term host function.
-Our work aims to discover and characterize host factors that facilitate production of mature viral proteins and can be targeted using small-molecule inhibitors for broad-spectrum, low-resistance antiviral.
+An alternative approach is to target host components that are both essential for the virus lifecycle and dispensable for short-term host survival.
+Our work aims to discover and characterize host factors that facilitate production of mature viral proteins and can be targeted using small-molecule inhibitors for broad-spectrum, low-resistance antiviral interventions.

 Tools to explore ribosome function

-Rapid developments in high-throughput technologies have revolutionized our understanding of protein synthesis.
-Our work expands the available toolkit by developing molecular and omic-level assays to monitor ribosome function and translational output.
+Recent developments in high-throughput technologies have revolutionized our understanding of protein synthesis.
+Our work aims to expand the available toolkit by developing molecular reporters and proteomic assays to monitor ribosome function and translational output.
 We are applying these methods to identify neuron-specific regulators of protein synthesis and explore how translation errors are involved in human disease.